 \section{Abstract}

-A communication setup is considered where a transmitter wishes to convey a message to a receiver and simultaneously estimate the state of that receiver through a common waveform.
-The state is estimated at the transmitter by means of generalized feedback, i.e., a strictly causal channel output, and the known waveform.
-The scenario at hand is motivated by joint radar and communication, which aims to co-design radar sensing and communication over shared spectrum and hardware.
-For the case of memoryless single receiver channels with i.i.d. time-varying state sequences, we fully characterize the capacity-distortion tradeoff, defined as the largest achievable rate below which a message can be conveyed reliably while satisfying some distortion constraint{s} on state sensing.
-We propose a numerical method to compute the optimal input that achieves the capacity-distortion tradeoff.
-Then, we address memoryless state-dependent broadcast channels (BCs).
-For physically degraded BCs with i.i.d. time-varying state sequences, we characterize the capacity-distortion tradeoff region as a rather straightforward extension of single receiver channels.
+A communication setup is considered where a single transmitter wishes to convey messages to one or two receivers and simultaneously estimates the states of the receivers through the backscattered signals of the emitted waveform.
+The scenario at hand is motivated by joint radar and communication, which aims to co-design radar sensing and communication over a shared spectrum and hardware.

+In this paper, we model the communication channel as a simple memoryless channel with independent and identically distributed (i.i.d.) time-varying state sequences and we model the backscattered signals by (strictly causal) generalized feedback.
+For single-receiver systems of this form, we fully characterize the capacity-distortion tradeoff, defined as the largest rate at which a message can reliably be conveyed to the receiver while simultaneously allowing the transmitter to sense the state sequence with a given allowed distortion.
+Our results show a tradeoff between the achievable rates and distortions, and that this tradeoff only stems from a common choice of the input distribution (the waveform) but not from other properties of the utilized codes.
+To better illustrate the capacity-distortion tradeoff, we propose a numerical method to compute the optimal inputs (waveforms) that achieve the desired tradeoff.
+For two-receiver systems with two states, we characterize the capacity-distortion tradeoff region of {physically degraded broadcast channels (BC)} as a rather straightforward extension of the single receiver case.
+Here, a tradeoff not only arises between sensing and communication performances but also between the various rates and the distortions of the different states.
+Similarly to the single-receiver case, the optimal co-design scheme exploits the generalized feedback signals only for sensing but not for improving communication performance.
+This is different for general two-receiver BCs, where optimal co-design schemes exploit generalized feedback also to improve capacity.
+However, as we show, also for BCs the optimal sensing performance only depends on the chosen input distribution (waveform) but not on the code construction used to accomplish the communication task.